Authors: Dr. Athanasios Pallis, Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Energy management standards to cut energy consumption.

 - IT security standards to keep sensitive information secure.

 Ports have certified with ISO 9001:2008 the management of container, bulk terminal, passenger, and cruise terminals.
 The same certification applies for specific services, such as cargo loading and unloading services, mooring, and fewer public procurement and port work cases.
-A growing number of ISO 14001 certified port authorities and terminal operators for their environmental management to terminal operations.
-However, the major contribution of standardization, with far-reaching implications on ports and beyond, has been the standardization of the containers that are transported.
+A growing number port authorities and terminal operations have certified for their environmental management to terminal operations with ISO 14001.
+However, the major contribution of standardization, with far-reaching implications for ports and beyond, has been the standardization of the containers that are transported.
 Standardization enabled the expansion of the containerized seagoing transportation of goods.
 The usage of standardized containers resulted in a vast reduction in shipping costs.
 It allowed many countries that were previously isolated from global trade to put their products on the world market and consume imported goods.

 B. Supranational port policies: European Union

-Beyond this rule that targets the enhancement of EU ports competitiveness, the EU policies target to improve hinterland connections.
-The strategic planning of the transport system in the continent involves developing pubic co-financing of an integrated Trans-European Transport Network that includes a comprehensive list of 319 ports, a sub-list of core ports.
+Beyond this rule that targets the enhancement of EU ports competitiveness, the EU policies target improving hinterland connections.
+The strategic planning of the transport system in the continent involves developing public co-financing of an integrated Trans-European Transport Network that includes a comprehensive list of 319 ports, with a sub-list of core ports.
 The development of both comprehensive and core EU ports is considered vital for the competitiveness of the European economy, including improving port hinterland connections.
-European policies pursuing to enhance maritime safety, improve the relationship of ports and the environment, and guarantee maritime security are also in place.
-The list of emerging themes included initiatives advancing digitalization.
+European policies aiming to enhance maritime safety, improve the relationship of ports and the environment, and guarantee maritime security are also in place.
+The list of emerging themes includes initiatives advancing digitalization.
 In all cases, whenever international rules are in place (i.e., safety, security), the emphasis is on their proper implementation rather than new regional initiatives.

 C. Federal Port Policies: North America